-Combining Tasks With Grunt
+Combining Tasks with Grunt

 I was recently asked to help out with a few build steps for a Drupal project using Grunt as its build system.
 The project’s Gruntfile.js